April 30 • Tequila

 Most mezcal comes from Oaxaca, but can also come from a few other states.
 Not all agaves are suitable for distilling.
 In Oaxaca, for example, only eleven types of agave have been approved for mezcal-making, if you want to call your product Oaxacan mezcal.

-Different agaves produce different flavors, although they predominantly produce a smoky aroma and taste.
+Different agaves produce different tastes, although they predominantly produce a smoky aroma and taste.
 Drink or smell a mezcal blindfolded, and you’d think it was a typically peaty whisky from Islay in Scotland.
 Some of it really is that good.
 I recently offered a tequila-loving friend a shot of a mezcal called GEM&BOLT.
 He raved about it.
 When he came round for dinner again a few weeks later, I offered him a tequila.
 ‘Don’t suppose you’ve still got any of that mezcal, do you?’

 My friend said he’s been looking for mezcal in the grocery stores but hadn’t been able to find any.
 You’ll need to go to a specialist liquor store like maybe BevMo or Total Wine to find mezcal, though it is on a roll at the moment with new brands appearing all the time.

 Even less well-known than mezcal is sotol.
 This is made from a plant called the desert spoon.
 It looks like it could be a cactus or an agave but is actually a member of the asparagus family.
 Asparagus?
-Right, what the heck are you going to get if you distill from that?
+Right, what the heck are you going to get if you distil from that?
 Something that makes your pee smell funny?

-What you get is a distinctive and smooth spirit that smells and tastes like the desert that the desert spoon grows in.
-It reminds me of fields of straw from when I was a kid, or fields of burnt stubble.
+What you get is a distinctive and smooth spirit that smells and tastes like the desert the desert spoon grows in.
+It reminds me of fields of straw when I was a kid, or fields of burnt stubble.
 You can drink it neat or use it in cocktails.
 In fact the first time I tried it was in a cocktail at the amazing LON’s Last Drop Bar in Paradise Valley in Phoenix, where the bartender described it as ‘the desert in a glass.’

 Mezcal is on the rise, and tequila has never gone away, but it’s unlikely you’ll see sotol sweeping the booze world.
 The desert spoon grows mainly in northern Mexico and the south-west USA, from Arizona to Texas.
 Mind you, a distillery called Desert Door is making sotol in Texas, currently the only domestic sotol in the USA, so you never know.